oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.33.2 Logical location naming rules <a id='logical-location-naming-rules'></a>

-Every logical location has a “fully qualified logical name” (more briefly, a “fully qualified name”) that fully specifies the programmatic construct to which it refers.
+Every logical location has a "fully qualified logical name" (more briefly, a "fully qualified name") that fully specifies the programmatic construct to which it refers.
 When programmatic constructs are nested (such as a method within a class within a namespace), the fully qualified name is typically a hierarchical identifier such as `"N.C.F(void)"` or `"N::C::F(void)"`.
-We refer to the rightmost component of this hierarchical identifier as the “logical name” (more briefly, the “name”) of the logical location.
+We refer to the rightmost component of this hierarchical identifier as the "logical name" (more briefly, the "name") of the logical location.

 Whenever possible, logical names and fully qualified logical names **SHOULD** conform to the syntax of the programming language in which the programmatic construct specified by the logical location was expressed.